-The idea / build
+The idea and first build

 It is just an power supply indicator, so there’s no big thinking behind this 🙂 The neon lamp indicates the presence of 230 VAC voltage on the PSU input and the three orange LEDs shows the +5, +12 and -12 VDC on the synthesizers power supply rails.
 The first version of Tetsuo (from around 2013) had separated +/- 15 VDC LEDs – I thought somehow the two voltage level system is a good idea (no, it wasn’t).

-After I build Tetsuo One, I try to keep a certain LED color scheme:
+Since I build Tetsuo One, I try to keep a certain LED color scheme:

 - red for triggers and binary states,